Grab, Uber’s rival in Southeast Asia, pulls in strategic investment from Hyundai

 Southeast Asia as a cumulative population of more than 600 million consumers with internet adoption growing fast to bring a total of 330 million people online, that’s more than the entire U.S. population.
 Ride-hailing is predicted to grow into a $20.1 billion per year industry by 2025 up from $5.1 billion in 2017, according to a report co-authored by Google.

-Grab said it completed its millionth ride in November.
+Grab said it completed its billionth ride in November.
 The company, which is valued at $6 billion by investors, has expanded beyond rides to offer a mobile payments service in Singapore that it plans to expand to more markets this year.Featured Image: Jon Russell/Flickr UNDER A CC BY 2.0 LICENSE

 0